Where exactly are located?

 Does my daughter have to be an athlete to go to GALS LA?

-Absolutely, not!
 At GALS LA, we believe if you have a body, you are an athlete.

 The role of movement serves two primary purposes for GALS: To optimize learning potential and to boost students’ overall physical health and wellness through positive self-image and strong self-esteem.